BilalCheema-tech/nCino/readme.md

 	4. Browsers configured
 		1. ChromeDriver (For both MAC and Windows)
-		2. FirefoxDriver (For both MAC and Windows) 5.Location of drivers --> external/webdrivers
+		2. FirefoxDriver (For both MAC and Windows)
+	5. Location of drivers --> external/webdrivers
 	6. Dependencies: pom.xml

 *Note: I could not verify chromedriver and firefoxdriver for MAC*